oxen-io/session-file-server-old/README.md

 Each user in each spoke needs to authenticate with the parent network.
 For a more p2p system, we really should look at tent.io, pond, or maidsafe.net to see how they handle auth.
 I'm sure UUIDs are used somewhere.

 - Client Secrets & IDs
-To make a client compatible to the real App.net and our API, they will not likely change their client secret or ID.
+To make a client compatible to the real App.net and our API, they will not likely change their client ID.
 This is not a big deal since apps like patter or vidcast have to expose these in their source that's publicly viewable but we should take care to make sure we don't expose anything unecessarily.

 - Location services - While factual has an API, each instances would need their own license.
 This maybe feature we cannot easily support